EFWob/RetroRadio/README.recover2.md

   * _ram = tst3 = @tst1_ will create entry _tst3_ in RAM with the _value_ == _'@tst1'_
   * The susbtitution for the dereferenced key _@tst1_ is done at command execution time.
 If _tst1_ will change in value later, _tst2_ will still stay at _'42'_.
-- you can list the RAM/NVS command with the commands _nvslist=Argument_ or _ramlist=Argument_. _Argument_ is optional, if set only keys that contain _Argument_ as substring are listed.
-Try _ramlist=tst_ for example.
+- you can list the RAM/NVS command with the commands _nvs?=Argument_ or _ram?=Argument_. _Argument_ is optional, if set only keys that contain _Argument_ as substring are listed.
+Try _ram?=tst_ for example.
-- TODO:: there is no command for deleting RAM or NVS-entries.
+- RAM or NVS entries can be deleted using the command _nvs- = key_ or _ram- = key_ which will delete _key_ and the associated value from RAM/NVS.

 ## Command handling enhacements
 When a command is to be executed as a result of an event, you can now not just execute one command but a sequence of